 Cloud is what makes it possible.
-Early adopters that move wholesale to standard cloud-based services can simplify, standardise and squeeze costs out of their business processes.
-But as organisations move business processes to the cloud, they will need to make decisions.
+Early adopters that move wholesale to standard cloud-based services can simplify, standardize and squeeze costs out of their business processes.
+But as organizations move business processes to the cloud, they will need to make decisions.
 Do they aim to be like digital-native challengers that have built their businesses on digital platforms, rely on standard processes and shy away from self-reliance by integrating core business functionalities with third parties?
-Or should they focus on data centre consolidation and upgrading their own infrastructure?
+Or should they focus on data center consolidation and upgrading their own infrastructure?

-The quest for flexible scalability is driving organisations to close data centres and migrate to cloud-based IT.
+The quest for flexible scalability is driving organizations to close data centers and migrate to cloud-based IT.
 But scalability is far from the only benefit.
-Increasingly, other cloud capabilities — including data insights, transparent consumption-based pricing and infrastructure as code — are helping organisations deliver simpler, more reliable products and services.
+Increasingly, other cloud capabilities — including data insights, transparent consumption-based pricing and infrastructure as code — are helping organizations deliver simpler, more reliable products and services.

 The do-it-yourself approach is increasingly competing with cloud-based services that base fees on consumption.
 These services charge low or negligible setup costs, and their transparent variable costs are often significantly lower than do-it-yourself fees, largely because of the cloud provider’s scale.
 Adopting consumption-driven, outcome-based pricing agreements for business processes can dramatically change the cost of doing business, just as cloud-based IT consumption is transforming IT.